KD9YQK/ARES_Sim_1/nco_anco/NCO_ANCO_01_Instructions_and_Scripts.md

 Use or adapt:

 > This is **[CALLSIGN]**, Net Control.
+This is the Dupage County ARES Urban Search and Rescue Simulation Net.
 Conducting scheduled status roll call and location update.
-Stations respond with callsign, tactical assignment, current location, current status, and priority traffic only.
+Participating stations respond with callsign, tactical assignment, current location, current status, and any routine or priority traffic only.

 Call each station in order.

+> [CALLSIGN] Rescue Alpha, check in with location and status.

+> [CALLSIGN] Rescue Bravo, check in with location and status.

+> [CALLSIGN] Medical Staging, check in with location and status.

+> [CALLSIGN] Utilities, check in with location and status.

+> [CALLSIGN] Shelter, check in with location and status.

+> [CALLSIGN] Logistics, check in with location and status.

 If a station breaks in with priority traffic, acknowledge it and handle it before continuing the roll call.